 Emphasis is placed on the comparative anatomy and physiology of vertebrate animals.
 Comparison is made in terms of systematic structural and functional units, patterns of development, adaptation, and phylogenetic relationships among representative species of extant and extinct vertebrates.
 The evolutionary origin of the chordates and their invertebrate ancestors is traced.
-Alternate course.
-Prerequisites: BIOL 224, CHEM 242, or permission of the instructor.
+Prerequisites: BIOL 113 and 210, CHEM 242, or permission of the instructor.
 3 lecture and 3 laboratory hours.